 But it’s more than that.
 Like any social media tool, like attending a party, you can’t just walk out there and start talking about how great you are.
 To make Pinterest work for you, for your business, you need to build a following, know your customers, find out what they’re interested in and have a strategic plan.
 Just like at a party, spend some time observing.
 Find out who you know, who you’d like to know, what’s being talked about.
 Put in your time listening and slowly build your following.
 The content should start at a slow pace, until you get the rhythm of the network.

 Driving Traffic to your Website or Blog

 Big brands have already been using Pinterest.
 You’ll find Land’s End and Etsy have tens of thousands of followers.
 The site is heavily skewed to the female demographic at present, but this is expected to level out.
-There are nearly 500 million users and the site is growing fast.
-Users are averaging about 15 minutes each visit.
+There are nearly 70 million users and the site is growing fast.

 Using Pinterest for Market Research

 You can see where pins came from on a specific web domain.
 What a great way to discover what people are pinning from your website.
 Simply go to http://pinterest.com/source/”yourdomain.com” to see what visitors to your website find relevant and interesting.

 Remember that perception is reality.
 Whatever your customers say your brand is, that is what your brand is.
 Look at the name of the boards you’re pinned to.
 Is it Products I Love?
 Home Décor?
 I Want?
 How many followers is there on any boards your site is pinned to?
 You’ll also want to pay attention to the influencers.
 When you identify influencers, you can increase sales.

 Are you on Pinterest?
 Let us know what you’re doing in the comments.